 The mobile banking apps' causes of vulnerabilities can be attributed to one of the following six groups.

 - Insufficient elaboration of security requirements for the application being developed.

 - Design errors.
 Insufficient control over the implementation of security requirements during development.
 For example, a poorly designed session management mechanism can allow mobile users in a mobile application to manipulate cookies, thereby bypassing the authentication procedure.

 - Coding errors.
 Coding errors can be used to change the functionality of an application and perform unintended actions and commands.
-The implementation of attacks becomes possible due to buffer overflows and format string errors, using the time interval between the moment of checking the file access rights and the moment it is used to change the permissions (race conditions).
+Implementing attacks becomes possible due to buffer overflows and format string errors, using the time interval between the moment of checking the file access rights and the moment it is used to change the permissions (race conditions).
 Judging by the publications, coding errors are the most common cause of vulnerabilities.

 - Malicious code.
 Hatches, logic bombs, and code for organizing a salami attack are typical examples of code implemented by developers for subsequent exploitation.

 - Application deployment errors.
 Such errors are the result of insufficiently thought out and prepared installation of the application by the customer.
 They are connected to the fact that the characteristics of the computer infrastructure are not known exactly.
-Errors such as non-deleted debug accounts and passwords and application version control errors fall into this category.
+Errors such as non-deleted debug personal bank accounts and passwords and application version control errors fall into this category.

 - Insufficient quality control and application testing.
 It is impossible to get rid of vulnerabilities only at the stage of final testing.
 Security issues should be included in quality control and application testing programs.
 Regular testing of the application should be carried out not only on the assumption that the data being processed will have a normal, expected character but also to take into account scenarios of possible attacks.

 Everything you need to know in one guide by top Geniusee experts